xuri/excelize-doc/en/cell.md

 func (f *File) GetRows(sheet string, opts ...Options) ([][]string, error)
 ```

-GetRows return all the rows in a sheet by given worksheet name (case sensitive), returned as a two-dimensional array, where the value of the cell is converted to the `string` type.
+GetRows return all the rows in a sheet by given worksheet name, returned as a two-dimensional array, where the value of the cell is converted to the `string` type.
 If the cell format can be applied to the value of the cell, the applied value will be used, otherwise the original value will be used.
 GetRows fetched the rows with value or formula cells, the continually blank cells in the tail of each row will be skipped, so the length of each row may be inconsistent.

 For example, get and traverse the value of all cells by rows on a worksheet named `Sheet1`: